5G Technology

 What do we mean by “G?”

-“G” refers to generation.
-“G” indicates a threshold, when a significant shift has finally been achieved in capability, architecture, and technology.
-These titles are given by the telecommunications industry through the standards authority known as 3GPP.
-3GPP creates technical specifications every ten years or so, hence the use of the word “generation”.
-The acronym IMT is also used, which stands for International Mobile Telecommunications, along with the year that standard became official: For example, 3G is also called IMT 2000.
+“G” refers to generation and indicates a threshold for a significant shift in capability, architecture, and technology.
+These designations are made by the telecommunications industry through the standards-setting authority known as 3GPP.
+3GPP creates new technical specifications approximately every 10 years, hence the use of the word “generation”.
+An alternate naming convention uses the acronym IMT (which stands for International Mobile Telecommunications), along with the year the standard became official.
+As an example, you may see 3G also referred to as IMT 2000.

 1GAllowed analogue phone calls; brought mobile devices (mobility)